 By George F. Indest III, J.D., M.P.A., LL.M., Board Certified by The Florida Bar in Health Law

-About the Author: George F. Indest III, J.D., M.P.A., LL.M., is Board Certified by The Florida Bar in Health Law.
-He is the President and Managing Partner of The Health Law Firm, which has a national practice.
-Its main office is in the Orlando, Florida area.
-The Health Law Firm, 1101 Douglas Ave., Altamonte Springs, FL 32714, Phone: (407) 331-6620. www.TheHealthLawFirm.com
+About the Author: George F. Indest III, J.D., M.P.A., LL.M., Board Certified by The Florida Bar in Health Law is an attorney with The Health Law Firm, which has a national practice.
+Its main office is in the Orlando, Florida, area. http://www.TheHealthLawFirm.com The Health Law Firm, 1101 Douglas Avenue, Altamonte Springs, Florida 32714, Phone: (407) 331-6620.

 KeyWords: health care fraud defense attorney, compromised physician list, compromised health provider attorney, The Health Law Firm reviews, The Florida Bar in Health Law, Medicare fraud defense attorney, The Health Law Firm, Medicaid fraud defense attorney, consumer reports of Medicare fraud, Centers for Medicare and Medicaid Services (CMS) audit attorney, Medicaid investigation defense lawyer, Medicare investigation defense lawyer, reviews of The Health Law Firm, legal representation for health care fraud charges, false claims act case legal representation, whistle blower claims attorney

 “The Health Law Firm” is a registered fictitious business name of George F. Indest III, P.A. – The Health Law Firm, a Florida professional service corporation, since 1999.

 Copyright © 2016 The Health Law Firm.
 All rights reserved.